himada2018/himada2018.github.io/_pages/research.md

 ![image](/assets/images/imada_web_touka_c-02-r.png)

 People are generally more cooperative towards others in their own group (in-group members) compared to those outside of the group (out-group members).
 This tendency, in-group favoritism, has been observed in various cultures and contexts and I am interested in understanding <em>why</em> people favor in-group members over out-group members, considering factors such as social identification and indirect reciprocity.
+My interests include intergenerational cooperation, cooperation with others in future generations (i.e., sustainable behavior).

 ## Intergroup Aggression